Chrissy Teigen Fears Suffering Postpartum Depression With Son

 "I do wish that more people had spoken up around me.
 I encourage anyone who sees something around them to point it out," she shared.
 "It took me to finally sit myself down because I think it’s hard for people to point something out."

-While the subject was a serious one, the cookbook writer did also get a chance to chat about her biggest inspiration in life—being in the kitchen.
+While the talk took a serious turn, the cookbook writer did also get a chance to chat about her biggest inspiration in life—being in the kitchen.

 "Cooking is my No. 1 passion," said the Cravings author.
 "It centers me like nothing else does.
 I think it's so hard to find your real passion.
 I never loved modeling I was so insecure.
 I always became best friends with people behind the camera."